oramirez13/NovaBank/README.md

-### Advisory: Using the Repository for Educational Purposes

-#### Purpose of the Repository:
-- malware-1 is intended primarily for educational purposes.
+Advisory: Using the Repository for Educational Purposes Purpose of the Repository: malware-1 is intended exclusively for educational purposes.
+It provides resources for learning, research, and academic projects related to phishing and malware awareness.

-#### Guidelines for Usage:
+Guidelines for Usage:
-1. **Educational Use Only:** This repository is meant for educational purposes exclusively.
-Users are expected to utilize the resources available for learning, research, and academic projects.
+Educational Use Only: This repository is meant for educational purposes only.
+Users should utilize the resources solely for learning and academic purposes.
+Any use outside of this scope, including for malicious or unauthorized activities, is strictly prohibited.

-2. **Attribution:** When using materials or code snippets from this repository, please provide appropriate attribution to the original authors or contributors.
-This helps maintain academic integrity and acknowledges the efforts of those who have contributed to the repository.
+Attribution: If you use any materials or code snippets from this repository, please give appropriate credit to the original authors and contributors.
+This helps to maintain academic integrity and acknowledge the efforts of those who have created and shared these resources.

-3. **Contribution and Collaboration:** We encourage users to contribute to the repository by sharing educational materials, providing feedback, and collaborating with fellow learners.
-However, contributions should align with the educational objectives of the repository and adhere to the guidelines outlined herein.
+Contributions and Collaboration: We encourage users to contribute by sharing educational materials, offering feedback, and collaborating with other learners.
+However, contributions should align with the educational goals of this repository and adhere to the guidelines outlined here.

-4. **Community Standards:** Be respectful and considerate of other users in the community.
-Avoid engaging in activities that may disrupt the learning experience or violate community standards.
+Community Standards: Please be respectful and considerate toward other members of the community.
+Avoid disruptive behavior or any activity that violates community standards.
+Our goal is to maintain a positive and educational environment for all users.

-5. **Feedback and Suggestions:** We value your feedback and suggestions for improving the repository.
-If you have any ideas or concerns, please don't hesitate to reach out to the repository maintainers.
+Feedback and Suggestions: We welcome your feedback and suggestions for improving this repository.
+If you have ideas, concerns, or questions, please contact the repository maintainers.

-#### Disclaimer:
+Disclaimer:
-- The materials and resources provided in this repository are offered "as is" without any warranty, express or implied.
-The repository maintainers do not guarantee the accuracy, completeness, or suitability of the content for any specific purpose.
-Users are responsible for verifying the information and exercising caution when applying it in practice.
+The materials and resources in this repository are provided "as is," with no warranties, either express or implied.
+The maintainers do not guarantee the accuracy, completeness, or suitability of the content for any specific purpose.
+Users are responsible for verifying the information and should use caution when applying it in practice.

-#### Contact Information:
+Contact Information:
-- For inquiries, feedback, or assistance, please contact oramirezmg@gmail.com.
+For inquiries, feedback, or assistance, please contact: oramirezmg@gmail.com.

-Thank you for your cooperation in adhering to these guidelines.
-We hope you find malware-1 to be a valuable resource for your educational journey.
+Thank you for respecting these guidelines.
+We hope malware-1 proves to be a valuable resource in your educational journey.

 Sincerely,
 orami13

----

-How to Run The Python Script
+How to Run the Python Script
+Permissions:
-# Permissions: You will need administrator privileges to run this script effectively, especially to kill processes and delete certain files.
+Administrator privileges are required to run the script effectively, particularly to terminate processes and delete certain files.
+Operating System:
-Operating System: The script is designed for Windows (as indicated by the file paths and typical malware file types).
-You will need to modify file paths and possibly other elements for other operating systems like Linux or macOS.
+The script is designed for Windows (based on the file paths and typical malware file types).
+If you're using Linux or macOS, you may need to modify file paths and other elements of the script accordingly.
+Environment:
-Environment: It's highly recommended to test this script in a controlled environment before deploying it anywhere critical.
-This can prevent the accidental deletion of important files or the termination of essential services.
+It's strongly recommended to test this script in a controlled environment (e.g., a virtual machine or sandbox) before deploying it in any critical system.
+This will help prevent accidental deletion of important files or termination of essential services.
+Troubleshooting: Restoring Affected .exe Files

-If your .exe files have been affected by malware or have been accidentally deleted, restoring them will depend on a few factors:
+If your .exe files have been impacted by malware or accidentally deleted, here are some potential recovery options:

-# Backup: If you have a backup of your .exe files, you can easily restore them from there.
+Backup: If you have a backup of your .exe files, you can restore them from there.

-System Restore: If you're using Windows, you can try using the System Restore feature to revert your system to a previous point in time when the .exe files were intact.
+System Restore (Windows only): If you're using Windows, you can try using the System Restore feature to revert your system to a previous state before the .exe files were deleted or corrupted.

-Antivirus or Antimalware Scan: Run a thorough scan of your system using reputable antivirus or antimalware software.
-Some malware may hide or corrupt .exe files, and a scan may help to detect and restore them.
+Antivirus/Antimalware Scan: Run a thorough scan using reputable antivirus or antimalware software.
+Some malware can hide or corrupt .exe files, and a scan may help detect and restore them.

-Check Quarantine: If your antivirus or antimalware software has a quarantine feature, check there to see if any .exe files have been quarantined and restore them if needed.
+Check Quarantine: If your antivirus software has a quarantine feature, check to see if any .exe files have been quarantined and restore them if necessary.

-Manual Reinstallation: If the .exe files are part of software you've installed, you may need to reinstall the affected software to restore the .exe files.
+Reinstall Software: If the affected .exe files belong to specific software, you may need to reinstall the software to restore the missing files.

-Download from Official Source: For system files or software you've downloaded from official sources, you can redownload them and reinstall.
+Download from Official Source: If the .exe files are part of system software or applications that were downloaded from official sources, you can re-download them from the official website.

-File Recovery Tools: If the .exe files have been deleted but not overwritten, you might be able to recover them using file recovery tools.
-However, this is not guaranteed to work, especially if the files have been overwritten or if the drive has been heavily used since deletion.
+File Recovery Tools: If the .exe files were deleted but not overwritten, you might be able to recover them using file recovery tools.
+However, this method is not guaranteed to work, particularly if the files have been overwritten or if significant time has passed since deletion.

-# phishing mail-1
+phishing mail-1
-# malware-1
+malware-1